nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Use case: Listing out information of all residents**

 **MSS**
-1. User wants to see the full list of residents in RC4
+1. User wants to see the full list of residents in RC4.
-2. User enters the list command
+2. User enters the list command.
 3. RC4HDB displays the details of all residents in RC4.

     Use case ends.

 **Extension**
 * 2a.
-The list is empty
+The list is empty.

     Use case ends.